CompassionAI/data-registry/champion_models/albert-olive-cormorant.card.md

-# Card: tibert-albert
+# Card: albert-olive-cormorant

 ## Purpose

-A monolingual transformer model for classical literary Tibetan.
+A monolingual transformer model for classical literary Tibetan that uses the Olive tokenizer.

 ## Model description

 The functional form of the transformer is identical to AlBERT.
-We use the tibert_spm_bpe_big tokenizer.
+We use the olive_big tokenizer.
 Only the base size model of width 128 is currently available.

 ## Training data